Skip to main content

 Market Sizing: TAM, SAM, SOM

-Investors and strategic planners use three concentric market measures to evaluate opportunity size:
+Investors and strategic planners use three concentric market measures to evaluate opportunity size.
+Understanding all three — and being able to calculate them credibly — is a prerequisite for any serious investor conversation.

 TAM — Total Addressable Market

-The total global demand for your product or service if you had 100% market share and no constraints.
-For a project management SaaS tool, the TAM might be "all businesses worldwide that manage projects" — a massive number useful only as an upper bound.
+TAM (Total Addressable Market) is the total global revenue opportunity for your product or service if you captured 100% of the market with no constraints.
+It represents the theoretical ceiling of your market and is useful as an upper bound for sizing the opportunity.
+For a project management SaaS tool, the TAM might be "all businesses worldwide that manage projects" — a massive number that establishes the scale of the category.

 SAM — Serviceable Addressable Market

-The portion of TAM that your product can realistically serve given your specific features, geography, and business model.
-For the project management tool targeting English-speaking small businesses, SAM is a meaningful subset of TAM.
+SAM (Serviceable Addressable Market) is the portion of TAM your product can realistically serve, given your specific features, geographic reach, and business model.
+SAM narrows the TAM to the customers you can actually reach and serve.
+For the same project management tool targeting English-speaking small businesses, SAM is a meaningful and actionable subset of the global TAM.

 SOM — Serviceable Obtainable Market

-The realistic portion of SAM you can capture in the near term (typically 1-3 years) given your current resources, competition, and go-to-market strategy.
-This is the number that should drive your financial projections and hiring plans.
+SOM (Serviceable Obtainable Market) is the realistic portion of SAM you can capture in the near term — typically 1–3 years — given your current resources, competitive position, and go-to-market strategy.
+SOM is the number that should drive your financial projections, hiring plans, and fundraising targets.
+It is the most important of the three for early-stage startups.

-There are two approaches to calculating market size:
+There are two approaches to calculating market size, and investors will expect you to have done both:

 1. Top-down: Start with a large market number and narrow it with filters.
 "The global project management market is $7.5B.
 We target SMBs (35% = $2.6B).
 In English-speaking markets (50% = $1.3B).
 We can realistically capture 2% = $26M SOM."